harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 In no particular order, they are:

+*The world will ask you who you are, and if you don't know, the world will tell you.* --- Carl Jung

 *It seems, in fact, as though the second half of a person's life is made up of nothing but the habits they accumulated during the first half.* --- Fyodor Dostoyevsky

 *Anything that prevents people from doing great work has an inverse that helps them to.* --- Paul Graham